skip to content

 • threatens to hurt or kill you

-It can be a crime to use a mobile phone or the internet to threaten or harass someone, or to send out (or threaten to send out) sexually explicit images or films of someone without their consent.
+It can be a crime to use a mobile phone or the internet to threaten or harass you, or to share (or threaten to share) sexually explicit images or films of you without your consent.

-Schools must try their best to make you feel safe and stop bullying from happening.
-All public schools are required to have anti-bullying plans in place to deal with bullying.
+Schools must try to stop bullying and make you feel safe.
+Public schools must have an anti-bullying plan in place to deal with bullying.

-If you are being bullied at school or outside school, tell someone about what is happening.
-You can make a complaint to the school by meeting with the principal.
+If you are being bullied at school or outside school, tell someone what is happening.
+You can complain to your school by meeting with the principal.
 Ask someone you trust to come with you, especially if you are scared or worried about it.

-Your school should work with you to try and figure out a plan to stop the bullying.
-Your school should still be able to help you even if the bullying is happening after school or online.
-If you have spoken to the principal and you are not happy with their response, you can make a complaint.
+Your school should work with you to make a plan to stop the bullying.
+Your school should still be able to help you even if the bullying happens after school or online.
+If you have spoken to the principal and you are not happy with their response, you can complain.
+Call the Legal Helpline for more.

 Where can I get help?

-If you don’t want to speak to someone you know, there are services that can help:
+If you want to speak to someone else, these services can help:

-The Office of the eSafety Commissioner also has a complaint scheme for children and young people experiencing serious bullying online.
-They can help remove cyber bullying content from somebody’s social media page or from an online service.
+The eSafety Commissioner has a complaint scheme for children and young people experiencing serious bullying online.
+They can help remove cyber bullying content from social media or a website.

 Can I call the police?

-Keep any evidence you have of the bullying like texts, voicemails or screenshots of webpages carefully saved and backed up.
-The correct contact details of the person who is bullying you will also be helpful if you decide to make police report.
+Keep any proof you have of the bullying like texts, voicemails or screenshots of webpages carefully saved and backed up.
+The contact details of the person who is bullying you will also be helpful if you decide to report the bullying to police.